 Our starter was Fiorri di Zucchina Friti, which is fried Zucchini flowers stuffed with a mix of Buffalo Mozzarella and Tuscan Pesto.
-The dish is fried but does not taste oily, making it quite light.
+The dish is fried but does not taste oily or heavy in any way.
 The dish tasted good but I would prefer a bit more Tuscan Pesto to give it a stronger flavour.

 For Pasta, we opted for the home made agnolotti stuffed with Mantova, Pumpkin, Sage, Butter, Roasted Almonds topped with Parmesan fondue.
 This dish was one of my favourites due to its texture and balance of flavours.
-The addition of the roasted almonds went really well with the dish and give it a bit of crunchiness.
+The addition of roasted almonds was a good touch to the dish and it added a bit of crunchiness.

 The lamb chops were tender and juicy.
 I liked the fact that the meat was really succulent.

 The grilled Prawns and Calamari skewers looked so amazing.
-The Prawns and Calamari tasted so fresh and were grilled to perfection.
+The Prawns and Calamari tastes fresh and were grilled to perfection.

 The Artichoke was a pretty interesting pick for a side.
-To be honest, I usually don’t have artichokes all by its own.
+To be honest, I usually don’t have artichoke on its own.
 I have always had them on Pizzas or probably mixed with other veggies in a dish.

-After going through all that food, I and my friend were pretty full.
+After we were done with all that food, I and my friend were pretty full.
 We therefore wanted to go for something light and let our server decide the desserts for us.

 The first dessert we tried was the Sorrento Lemon Meringue Tart.
 The tart was well baked and the crust was perfect.
 I really enjoyed the flavour of Tart.